 Only if you are going to be sewing lots of sportswear and t-shirts that require a professional hemmed finish.

-What does an overlocker do differently to a sewing machine?
+What does an overlocker do?

 An overlocker (or serger) finishes the edges of fabric with an overlocking stitch whilst also cutting off the seam allowance as it sews.